hrvthzslt/personal-site/content/posts/one-polymorphic-executable-multiple-commands/index.md

 How this is coming to fruition is very simple, and only needs two things.

-In the source code, we have to check, what is the name that the program was called with.
+In the source code, we have to check what name the program was called with.
 In **C**, and in other languages as well, this means inspecting the zeroth argument.
-But that begs the question, how can one executable have multiple names, and of course with **symlinks**!
+But that begs the question, how can one executable have multiple names?
+Of course, with **symlinks**!

 In the case of **BusyBox**, the executable is called `busybox`, and there is symlink for every utility it provides.